devnull-cz/c-prog-lang/modules/operator-precedence.md

 # Operator precedence

+There are 15 levels of operator precedence, see the table on http://en.cppreference.com/w/c/language/operator_precedence

+## Examples

 `*p++` is `*(p++)` as `++` is of higher priority than `*`.
 However, the value of the expression is still `*p` though as `p` is incremented after the expression is evaluated.